Smooth Solutions of the tt* Equation: A Numerical Aided Case Study: Verifying numerically the fine asymptotics of ( ) at of the class of solutions defined by Theorem

 Then

-The relative errors are both of order $ r^{-1} e^{-4 \sqrt{2} r}$.
-To acquire a relative error of order $10^{-100}$, it should be enough to start the numerical integration from $r=45$.
-Higher order nonlinear terms should not be considered, else we will meet high-dimensional integration that is difficult to calculate to our precision goal.
+The relative errors are both of order $ r^{-1} {\rm e}^{-4 \sqrt{2} r}$.
+To acquire a relative error of order $10^{-100}$, it is enough to start the numerical integration from $r=45$.
+Higher-order nonlinear terms should not be considered, otherwise we will run into high-dimensional integrations that are time-consuming to compute to high accuracy, for example, an accuracy of $10^{-100}$.

-The truncation of (\ref{iniApprox}) will be used to given initial values for the numerical integration of (\ref{wpwm}) both in this section and in Section \ref{CONJ}.
+The truncation of \eqref{iniApprox} will be used to give initial values for the numerical integration of~\eqref{wpwm} near $r=\infty$ for all of the following cases.